 Spinal cord injuries.
 When vertebrae shatter or break, your spinal cord can become damaged.
 As a result, you might lose sensation or movement in your legs or in all four limbs.

 Facial injuries.
 Victims can suffer burns to the skin or breaks to facial bones.
 They may also suffer an eye injury, resulting in blindness.

 Road rash.
 This term refers to the cuts and nicks that a motorcyclist suffers during an accident as they slide away from the crash over the road.

-Depending on the severity of your injury and other circumstances, you might receive compensation to cover the costs of medical care, pain management, rehabilitation, and lost wages.
+Depending on the severity of your injury and other circumstances, a motorcycle accident lawyer in Atlanta might help you obtain compensation to cover the costs of medical care, pain management, rehabilitation, and lost wages.
 Georgia motorcycle accident victims might also receive money to compensate them for their pain and suffering.
-If the driver who caused the accident was under the effects of drugs or alcohol, then you might be able to receive punitive damages as well, which are meant to punish the defendant for their reckless conduct.Contact an Atlanta Motorcycle Accident Lawyer Today
+If the driver who caused the accident was under the effects of drugs or alcohol, then you might be able to receive punitive damages as well, which are meant to punish the defendant for their reckless conduct.Contact a Motorcycle Accident Lawyer Today

 Accident victims deserve fair compensation to make up for the unjust losses they suffer in motorcycle accidents.
 At Slappey & Sadd, we are committed to obtaining a fair result for our clients by holding the party at fault legally responsible for your injuries.
 Call us today at 404-255-6677 or fill out our online contact form.
 We serve the entire state of Georgia, including Marietta, Covington, and Norcross.
 Set up a free consultation with a motorcycle accident attorney in Atlanta today.